ibexa/documentation-developer/docs/content_management/pages/page_builder_guide.md

 ### Edit page

-You can edit any existing page by using Page Builder.
+You can edit any existing page with the Page Builder.
 To do it, in the back office go to **Content** and select **Content structure**.
 Then, from the content tree choose the page and click **Edit**.

 ## What is Page Builder

 Page Builder is a visual tool that allows you to create and edit any page in [[= product_name =]].
 It's more than managing: it's about building pages, creating customized content and fully-targeted landing pages.
-Creating pages in Page Builder involves composing content using ready-to-use elements - blocks, properly configured and customized.
+Creating pages in Page Builder involves composing content from ready-to-use elements - blocks, properly configured and customized.
 It's also important to choose a layout - it determines the arrangement of drop zones that contain content elements.

 ![Page Builder - diagram](page_builder_diagram.png)